-Quality Management is gaining utmost importance in the present era.
+Quality Management is gaining the utmost importance in the present era.
 Organizations are not willing to compromise on quality while delivering projects to clients.
-With the advancement in various methodologies of quality management organizations prefer to apply six sigma and lean methodology combined to form Lean Six Sigma Principles to improve their projects and services.
-Initially designed to assist businesses in implementing quality control, six sigma has positively impacted several large enterprises and organizations in streamlining project quality.
+With the advancement in various quality management methodologies, organizations prefer to combine six Sigma and lean methodology to form Lean Six Sigma Principles to improve their projects and services.
+Initially designed to assist businesses in implementing quality control, six Sigma has positively impacted several large enterprises and organizations in streamlining project quality.

 What is Six Sigma?

 Six Sigma is a quality method through which businesses can improve their processes.
-This in turn increases the performance of the project.
-When the processes are well controlled, it implies that the business has applied Six Sigma methodology efficiently.
-Emphasizing on quality helps businesses to reduce the number of defects arising out of the project.
+This, in turn, increases the performance of the project.
+When the processes are well controlled, the business has applied the Six Sigma methodology efficiently.
+Emphasizing quality helps businesses reduce the number of defects arising from the project.
 The lesser the variation in the deliverables, the higher the quality of the project or service.
-While six sigma helps in controlling the processes, the lean methodology helps in mitigating the wastages altogether.
-Integrating both the methodologies led to the birth of Lean Six Sigma.
+While six Sigma helps control the processes, the lean methodology helps mitigate the wastages altogether.
+Integrating both methodologies led to the birth of Lean Six Sigma.

 What is Lean Six Sigma?

 Lean Six Sigma is based on facts and data that assist in preventing defects.
-This methodology combines the tools of six sigma and lean manufacturing.
-Merging both lean and six sigma helps to reduce the waste of allocated resources along with the time and effort of employees.
+This methodology combines the tools of six Sigma and lean manufacturing.
+Merging both lean and six Sigma helps to reduce the waste of allocated resources along with the time and effort of employees.
 It is believed that Lean Six Sigma first originated in the United States Lean Six Sigma in the 1980s.
-Back then it was merely a combination of management principles and processes that evolved in Japan.
+Back then, it was merely a combination of management principles and processes that evolved in Japan.
 A deeper understanding of this method was absorbed by several organizations only after 2002.
-Today, there are various levels of Lean Six Sigma based on the level of expertise.
+Today, there are various levels of Lean Six Sigma based on expertise.
 They are:

 - Yellow Belt

 - Black Belt